Request A Free Consultation

 • Product manufacturers – if a defective product or tool led to your injury

 • Contractor – if someone from another company created a dangerous condition or caused your injury.
 This is especially common in construction site accidents.
+Our Phoenix construction accident attorneys can help with these cases.

 What Should You Do If You Suffer from a Workplace Injury?